top of page

 Selected Publications:

-Y. Zhang and M. M. Zavlanos, "Cooperative Multi-Agent Reinforcement Learning with Partial Observations," IEEE Transactions on Automatic Control, Jun.
-2023, DOI: 10.1109/TAC.2023.
-3288025
+Y. Zhang and M. M. Zavlanos, "Cooperative Multi-Agent Reinforcement Learning with Partial Observations," IEEE Transactions on Automatic Control, vol. 69, no. 2, pp. 968-981, Feb.
+2024.

-Black-Box Optimization and Learning
+Black-Box Optimization and AI

 bb.png

 Zeroth-order (or derivative-free) optimization methods enable the optimization of black-box models that are available only in the form of input-output data and are common in simulation-based optimization, training of Deep Neural Networks, and reinforcement learning.
 In the absence of input-output models, exact first or second order information (gradient or hessian) is unavailable and cannot be used for optimization.
 Therefore, zeroth-order methods rely on input-output data to obtain approximations of the gradients that can be used as descent directions.
 In this research, we develop new zeroth-order algorithms for distributed and non-stationary optimization and learning problems with reduced variance and improved complexity.
-Applications include robotics and healthcare.
 Research supported by NSF and AFOSR.

 Selected Publications: